Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Theory

-Established above, separation of inner and outer film flow regions is a fundamental requirement for elongated bubble centring manifestation in that streamlines of relative motion must not be hindered by near-wall, absolute motion-driven viscous effects.
-Inner flow laminarity is not necessary\textemdash BL turbulence and bubble detachment could simultaneously prevail so long as dynamic regularity is sustained in the outer flow.
+Established above, separation of inner and outer film flow regions is a fundamental requirement in the manifestation of elongated bubble centring; that is, streamlines of relative motion must not be hindered by near-wall, absolute motion-driven viscous effects.
+Inner flow laminarity is not necessary\textemdash BL turbulence and bubble detachment could simultaneously prevail so long as dynamical regularity is sustained in the outer flow.
 Figure \ref{fig:16} illustrates 2-dimensional BL growth in slug flow viewed perpendicular to flow direction; however, pipe geometry requires that 3-dimensional effects must be considered.
-In the film region, BL growth is cross-sectionally concave in accordance with the lower pipe wall\textemdash analogous to an open-channel flow\textemdash in effect reducing contact-area between long bubble and outer flow.
-Assuming that velocity distribution remains unaffected, this impacts centring in that the generated downward force applied to the long bubble decreases in proportion to the resultant decrease in interfacial contact area; thus, detachment conditions $\FrD$ will be underpredicted without incorporating the inner/outer film flow distinction into modelling methodology.\footnote{Proof of BL impact on $\FrD$: case 1 $\rightarrow$ no BL assumed; case 2 $\rightarrow$ BL inclusion.
-For a fixed $\Fr$, assume that $\vf(z)$, $\hf(z)$, $\lB$ and thus $\Delta p$ beneath the bubble are equal for both cases.
+In the film region, BL growth is cross-sectionally concave in accordance with the lower pipe wall\textemdash analogous to an open-channel flow\textemdash which, in effect, reduces contact-area between a non-centred long bubble and the outer flow.
+Assuming that velocity distribution remains unaffected, this reduction impacts centring in that the generated downward force applied to the long bubble decreases in proportion to the resultant decrease in interfacial contact area; thus, detachment conditions $\FrD$ will be underpredicted without incorporating the inner/outer film flow distinction into modelling methodology.\footnote{Proof of BL impact on $\FrD$: case 1 $\rightarrow$ no BL assumed; case 2 $\rightarrow$ BL inclusion.
+For a fixed $\Fr$, assume that $\vf(z)$, $\hf(z)$, $\lB$ and thus $\Delta p$ beneath the bubble are equal in both cases.
 In simple terms, $F=\Delta p A$ where $F$ is downward force and $A$ is contact-area between streamlines and long bubble; thus, $F_1=\Delta p A_1$ and $F_2=\Delta p A_2$.
 Since the film BL decreases contact-area, $A_2<A_1$ and $F_2<F_1$; therefore, if $\Fr=\FrD$ is calculated under the pretence of case 1 (no BL assumed), then an additional $\Delta\Fr$ is needed, in actuality (case 2), to cause detachment.
 As such, $\FrD$ is underpredicted.}